vibby/likertForm/README.md

 *Copy all this in your web server’s www folder

-*Dl composer from getcomposer.com
+*Download composer from getcomposer.com

-*Run composer install
+*Run «composer install» in commad line

 *Configure your server to point /web folder

+*Copy config/config.yml.dist to config/config.yml and edit this file to your needs

+*Edit config/questions.yml to enter your likert scales and associated question

 *Run the website

-Configuration inside index.php (for the moment)
+Some other configuration inside index.php (for the moment)